paulohgodinho/unity-ci-system/README.md

 An integration added to the Unity project makes it easy to build using the CI system but also allows builds from inside Unity to be quick and easy **by leveraging Build Templates** that can be commited to VCS and shared with other developers.

 ## CI System
-The CI system can be found in folder `./BuildSystem` an can be started by running your current platform binary, the executable has the following na ing convention `buildSystem_OS_ARCH`, it can be run directly from the command line.
+The CI system can be found in folder `./BuildSystem` an can be started by running your current platform binary, the executable has the following name convention `buildSystem_OS_ARCH`, it can be run directly from the command line. **Pre-built binaries for most common platforms are available in the repo**, if you want to build and distribute, build scripts `build.ps1/sh and buildWithDocker.ps1/sh` are available.

 If no step requires human input the pipeline will run its course automatically.